Resolving 429 Cascades in FSMA 204 CTE Ingestion Pipelines

 ) -> list[KDEPayload]:

-"""Fetch a KDE batch with Retry-After-aware backoff and circuit breaker protection."""
+"""Fetch a KDE batch with Retry-After-aware backoff and breaker protection."""

 for attempt in range(max_attempts):